PRIMA v. KPU: Political parties

 The main ruling party, Indonesian Democratic Party of Struggle (PDI-P), condemned the decision, which they believed "unusual", and asked the judges issuing the decision to be investigated.

-The National Awakening Party, Indonesian Solidarity Party, Nasdem Party, Democratic Party, and Prosperous Justice Party from both the governing coalition and opposition camps also voiced concern, primarily by denouncing the court decision as highly unusual.
+The National Awakening Party, Indonesian Solidarity Party, NasDem Party, Democratic Party, and Prosperous Justice Party from both the governing coalition and opposition camps also voiced concern, primarily by denouncing the court decision as highly unusual.
 Besides issuing a condemnation, the Labour Party, who qualified for their very first election, also threatened to stage large-scale protest to oppose the decision.

 Meanwhile, PRIMA commended the court decision, and party chairperson Agus Jabo Priyono said that the verdict proved that the KPU has committed major error in their verification process which cost the party opportunity to participate in 2024 elections despite fulfilling the criteria to do so.
 They also appealed all parties to respect the court decision.
 Few days later, PRIMA stated that they would withdraw their lawsuit if the party was qualified to participate on 2024 elections.

 Moreover, Arief Poyuono, a politician from the Great Indonesia Movement Party from the governing coalition, welcomed the decision, as he believed Indonesia "still needs Jokowi".
 United Development Party politician Muhammad Romahurmuziy also stated that election postponement is "something legitimate in democracy".
+Berkarya Party also supported the decision.

 Judiciary

-Judicial Commission of Indonesia summoned the judges for investigation to their unusual decision on 3 March 2023.
+Judicial Commission of Indonesia (KY) summoned the judges for investigation to their unusual decision on 3 March 2023.
 The judges, Tengku Oyong, H. Bakri, and Dominggus Silaban are in due to be presented themselves to the commission.
-Meawhile, the Supreme Court of Indonesia stated that despite the irregularity of the decision, the judges cannot be wronged and asked the KPU to submit an appeal to the higher court instead.
+Meanwhile, the Supreme Court of Indonesia stated that despite the irregularity of the decision, the judges cannot be wronged and asked the KPU to submit an appeal to the higher court instead.

+KY recommend the suspension of the judges on 17 July 2023 and also requested the judges to be relieved from their judge duty for 2 years.
+Despite the recommendation, the Supreme Court, by its Overseer Body, which hold the law enforcement power over the judges, decided to punish the judges by transferred them to remote lower courts on 22 August 2023.